 Owners of land are subject to land tax, which is established at a fixed amount per hectare, depending on location and rank.
-The provision stating that land tax was not due in relation to surface of land, which is covered by a building, has been eliminated.

-The tax on property is due for the entire fiscal year by the person who owns those assets at 3 December of the previous fiscal year, irrespective of whether these assets are alienated during reference year.
+The tax on land is due for the entire fiscal year by the person who owns those assets at 31 December of the previous fiscal year, irrespective of whether these assets are alienated during reference year.